-Responsible dog owners want the best for their furry companions, often taking extra steps to give them plenty of love and guidance.
-Pairing that attention, with routine exercise and trips to their local vet.
-Unfortunately, despite the best efforts of their owners, some breeds are more prone to suffer from serious health issues.
-This is something everyone should consider before choosing to bring a dog into their lives.
+Responsible dog owners want the best for their furry companions, often going the extra mile to shower them with abundant love and guidance.
+This attentive care is often complemented by routine exercise and regular trips to their local vet.
+Regrettably, even with the most diligent efforts of their owners, some breeds are predisposed to suffer fromserious health issues..
+Understanding what the healthiest dog breeds are is something everyone should consider before deciding to introduce a new canine companion into their lives.

-Looking for a dog breed that won’t break the bank with trips to the vet?
-Check out our list below.
-But, keep in mind that your pet’s health is ultimately up to you.
+Looking for a dog breed that won’t result in frequent, costly trips to the vet?
+Check out our list below of healthy dog breeds.
+Bear in mind, however, that your pet’s health is ultimately dependent on your efforts.

 9. GERMAN PINSCHER

-The OG of pinscher breeds is high energy, high IQ, and relatively healthy in contrast to other breeds.
-German Pinschers often live between 12 to 14 years with proper love and care.
+A sterling example of the healthiest dog breeds, the German Pinscher, the original pinscher breed, is renowned for its high energy, high IQ, and relative healthiness in comparison to other breeds.
+German Pinschers frequently live between 12 to 14 years with proper care and attention.

 8. SIBERIAN HUSKY